waylyrics/qqmusic-rs/README.md

 # qqmusic-rs

-QQMusic async client lib in rust
+QQMusic general client lib in rust

-Async apis in this lib require tokio(suggested), or async_compact
+## Usage

+Api functions returns Url if you need to `GET` that, or (Url, String) for `POST` endpoints.

+All POST endpoints need Content-Type: application/json until noted

 ## Credit